deepjavalibrary/djl/docs/pytorch/how_to_optimize_inference_performance.md

 It is expected to be fixed in the future.

 ### oneDNN(MKLDNN) acceleration
-Unlike TensorFlow and MXNet, PyTorch by default doesn't enable MKLDNN which is treated as a device type like CPU and GPU.
+Unlike TensorFlow and Apache MXNet, PyTorch by default doesn't enable MKLDNN which is treated as a device type like CPU and GPU.
 You can enable it by

 ```